Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Background

 \subsection{Function approximation}

-In practice, the state space $\cS$ is usually large or even infinite, which makes the classic tabular RL algorithms not scalable since their sample complexity depends on the cardinality of $\cS$.
-Therefore, (general) function approximation is necessary for practical scenarios with huge state space.
+In modern RL, the state space $\cS$ is usually large or infinite, making the classic tabular RL algorithms not scalable since their sample complexity depends on the cardinality of $\cS$.
+Therefore, (general) function approximation is necessary for real-world scenarios with huge state space.
 In this paper, we assume access to three function classes: a function class $\cF \subseteq \{f: \cS \times \cA \rightarrow [0, V_{\max}]\}$ that models the (approximate) Q-functions of policies, a function class $\cW \subseteq \{w: \cS \times \cA \rightarrow [0, B_w]\}$\footnote{Without loss of generality, we always assume that the all-one function is contained in $\cW$.} that represents marginalized importance weights with respect to data distribution, and a policy class $\Pi \subseteq \{\pi: \cS \rightarrow \Delta(\cA)\}$ consisting of candidate policies.
 Our framework combines the marginalized importance sampling framework (e.g., \citet{zhan2022offline,rashidinejad2022optimal}) with \textit{actor-critic} methods~\citep{xie2021bellman,cheng2022adversarially}, which improves and selects among a set of candidate policies by successive computation of their Q-functions.

 For any function $f \in \cF$ and any policy $\pi \in \Pi$, we denote $f(s,\pi) = \sum_{a\in\cA} \pi(a|s) f(s,a)$ for any $s \in \cS$ and denote Bellman operator $\cT^\pi: \reals^{\cS\times\cA}\to \reals^{\cS\times\cA}$ as